humanmade/altis-core/docs/privacy-api.md

 ## Capabilities

-The privacy features have some custom capablities allowing for non-admins or custom user roles to be able to manage personal data exports and deletion.
+The privacy features have some custom capabilities allowing for non-admins or custom user roles to be able to manage personal data exports and deletion.

 **`erase_others_personal_data`**